cloudflare/cloudflare-docs/content/cloudflare-one/tutorials/warp-to-tunnel.md

 You can begin to [enroll devices](/cloudflare-one/connections/connect-devices/warp/deployment/) by determining which users are allowed to enroll.

-On Zero Trust, select your account and go to **Settings** > **Authentication**.
+In Zero Trust, select your account and go to **Settings** > **Authentication**.
 Cloudflare Zero Trust will automatically create a "One-time PIN" option which will rely on your user's emails.
 You can begin using the one-time PIN option immediately or integrate your corporate [identity provider](/cloudflare-one/identity/idp-integration/).

 ## Determine which devices can enroll